The 30% Rule in Chicago Home Remodeling: When to Follow It (And When to Break It)

 - Example: $400,000 Albany Park rental generating $2,400/month

-- Focus areas: Functional kitchen, reliable appliances, durable flooring, fresh paint
+- Focus areas: Reliable appliances, durable LVP flooring, fresh paint, solid cabinetry

 - Avoid: High-end finishes tenants won't maintain, designer features that don't boost rent